Law of Finland: History

 Finnish law and legal traditions are rooted in Swedish law and, more broadly, in the Scandinavian and German legal traditions, which are subsets of Roman law.
 The oldest instruction still applied is Olaus Petri's instructions for judges from 1530, although these are not legally binding.
 Parts of the oldest act formally still in force are contained within the Swedish Civil Code of 1734.
 Books of Court Procedure (oikeudenkäymiskaari), Trade (kauppakaari), and Construction (rakennuskaari) formally remain in force; however, many corresponding acts have been repealed in Sweden.
 In practice, these older laws have been gradually superseded over time, and many provisions are no longer enforced, such as references to fines denominated in the ancient currency of the Swedish riksdaler.

 A divergence from Swedish tradition began after the transfer of sovereignty to Russia in 1809.
 Significant codifications were made during Imperial Russian sovereignty, including the Criminal Code promulgated by Czar Alexander III in 1889.
 Finland had a representative body, the Diet of Finland, which convened in 1809 and was dissolved in 1906.
 The Diet was only actively legislative from 1863; between 1809 and 1863, the country was governed primarily by administrative means.
 Towards the end of the 19th century, the Imperial Russian government began restricting Finnish autonomy, often refusing Royal Assent.
-The Diet was replaced by the modern Parliament of Finland (eduskunta) in 1906.
+The Diet was replaced by the modern Parliament of Finland (eduskunta) in 1906 following general strikes and protesting, spurred by the defeat in the Russo-Japanese War, against the February manifesto issued in 1899.
 Following independence in 1917, the Constitution of Finland was promulgated in 1919.
 The constitution underwent numerous amendments throughout the 20th century, scattered across various acts.
 In 2000, a rewritten, consolidated version was enacted to replace them.

 Enacting laws

 Acts of Parliament form the primary body of law.
-Typically, the Finnish Government proposes a bill to the Parliament of Finland.
+Typically, the Finnish Government proposes a bill to the Parliament of Finland, though members of parliament and the public through citizens initiatives may also do so.
+Bills proposed by members of parliament usually do not get processed due to great deference to bills proposed by the government.
+Constitutional law expert Ilkka Saraviita has stated the government has a legislative monopoly.
 Once amended and approved by Parliament, the act is submitted to the President of Finland for presidential assent.
 Upon the President's signature, the act becomes law.
 The President may exercise a right of veto, but Parliament can override the veto with a simple majority.

-Decrees are based on an authorization (authorization for delegation) stipulated in an act of parliament.
+Decrees are based on an authorization (authorization for delegation) stipulated in an act of Parliament.
 Decrees can be issued by the Finnish Government, the President of Finland, and individual ministries.
 They are formally enacted during President in session with the Government (presidentin esittely).

-The European Union can issue both Regulations, which are directly applicable law in member states, and Directives, which are implemented in Finland through Acts of Parliament.
+The European Union can issue both Regulations, which are directly applicable law in member states, and Directives, which are implemented in Finland through acts of Parliament.